| |

 species evolved in equatorial Africa.
 Our ancestors wore little or no

 clothing.
-Early humans got plenty of sun and they produced lots of
+Early humans got plenty of sun and they produced plenty of

 vitamin D.